Diono Radian RXT Diono Rainier

 Although neither seat is cheap, they could well be the only car seat that you will ever need to buy for your child due to their massive user weight ranges.
 If you compare the cost of either of these seats with the cost of buying a succession of infant, convertible, booster seats, you will find that both the Radian RXT and the Ranier represent excellent value for money.

-Where to Buy the Diono Radian RXT & Rainier
+Buy the Diono Radian RXT & Rainier

 Diono Car Seats in Canada